ELthomasoPostfix/Webservices/README.md

 The frontend and backend api components are standalone, so without CORS enabled any frontend fetches to the backend fail.
 CORS is simply implemented using the flask-cors package in this project.

+## Python Decorators

+To elegantly handle unexpected exceptions and common input requirements, I chose to make use of decorators.
+These can be wrapped around the http methods to semi-explicitly describe the error-behavior of the relevant endpoints.
+Decorators that take parameters and still examine and pass down the wrapped function's parameters gave me some trouble, but the following links helped in finding the solution: [SO answer](https://stackoverflow.com/questions/5929107/decorators-with-parameters), [sitepoint article](https://www.sitepoint.com/understanding-python-decorators/)

 # Secrets and Configuration